mddazure/azure-vwan-security-microhack/README.md

 #### Spoke VNETs
 With the Internet Routing Policy now disabled, the Hub no longer programs the default route in the Spoke VNETs - even though it learns a default route via BGP from the CSR1000v NVA in nva-vnet.

+:point_right: Routing Intent is still enabled for private traffic, as we want spoke-to-spoke traffic secured dy Azure Firewall in both Hubs.
+The Default route table is therefore controlled by RI, and will not allow adding a default route manually.

 To force internet traffic from Spokes to the Hub, we need a UDR in each spoke containing a default route pointing to the Azure Firewall load balancer address in the Hub.
 The route table on the firewall subnet has the default route advertised by the NVA, and internet traffic is sent through the NVA, **not** Azure Firewall.